afletcher53/CPET/README.md

     - SORT by CPETdb PATIENT ID > CPETdb NHS NUMBER > CPETdb HOSPITAL NUMBER > CPETdb MACHINE NUMBER > DOB&TEST (i.e. our measure of link strength)
 - IF multiple SUMs on same day, REMOVE ALL BUT FIRST from MATCH LIST.
 - Take first Match list result

+### Adding new features to be extracted.

+sum_features.txt contains all the names of features that are to be extracted to the final data If you input a feature that is NOT in ProjectString's featuremap, it will raise an error.
+Current GXT/BxB Feature pulling is not supported.
+All potential Features are in options.txt